 Who needs a ventricular assist device?People diagnosed with end-stage heart failure who are no longer responding to medical management may benefit from a VAD.
 Patients may be transplant candidates who would receive the device as a bridge to transplant, or those who are not candidates for heart transplant, but would benefit from destination therapy.
 In both situations, a VAD may prolong and improve the quality of life.

 What should I expect?

 The first stage of the process is to schedule an evaluation with our team.
 You will meet with a cardiologist who will discuss your current condition and will discuss all possible options to improve your health.

 If your cardiologist recommends a VAD, you will meet with a cardiac surgeon to discuss the various available devices and discuss surgical aspects of the procedure.
 A VAD coordinator will meet with you and your family to review the VAD and all related patient care issues.
 If you and your doctor decide that a VAD is right for you, a series of tests will be necessary to confirm your medical eligibility for a device.

-- Heartware is currently FDA approved as a bridge to transplant and is being studied for destination therapy,.
+- HeartWareTM - FDA approved for both bridge to transplant and destination therapy.

 Meet Our Team

 Our team provides comprehensive care from implantation of the ventricular assist device to long-term management.Find a Specialist